AppalaNikitha/AppalaNikitha/README.md

 - Users identify as teachers or students, with teachers needing a password.
 The app features a user-friendly interface, time-limited quizzes, and generates detailed certificates with scores and grades for students.

+### Money Tracker
+- It is a web application where users manage finances by entering income and expenses via a form.
+Data is sent to a Node.js server using Express and stored in MongoDB.
+- The app displays all entries in a table, calculates remaining balance by subtracting total expenses from total income, and shows it at the bottom.
+Users can delete entries to track financial status easily.

+### Blog-Website
+- The Blog Website allows users to create, manage, and read articles with ease.
+Users can create new articles via a submission form and view summaries of articles on the homepage.
+- They have options to read, edit, or delete articles as needed.
+A robust backend handles data storage and retrieval, ensuring efficient content management.
+The interface prioritizes user-friendliness for effortless publishing and maintenance of blog posts.

   ## Skills & Technologies 🛠️